richgel999/ufo_data/bin/anon_pdf.md

 *   [https://siriusdisclosure.com/wp-content/uploads/2012/12/Energy1.pdf](https://siriusdisclosure.com/wp-content/uploads/2012/12/Energy1.pdf)

-Note: It is a general theme among claims of “suppressed UAP technologies” that coordinated suppression is happening, but rarely are specific case studies presented.
+>**_Note_**: It is a general theme among claims of “suppressed UAP technologies” that coordinated
+>suppression is happening, but rarely are specific case studies presented.
 Large organizations are mentioned in 30 August 1996 entry and mid-1990s entry, but no specifics are given.